Top 5 Difference between Call by Value and Call by Reference

 Can you explain what the term “call by reference” means in C#?

-When passing arguments to a function via reference, the actual address of an argument is copied into the formal parameter.
-The address is used within the function to obtain the actual parameter used in the call.
-It signifies that any changes to the parameter have an impact on the passed argument or the variable’s actual value outside of the function.
+This address is used within the function to access the original parameter used in the call.
+Therefore, any modifications to the parameter within the function directly affect the passed argument or the actual variable’s value outside of the function.

 What is the difference between call by value and call by reference?